OpenSpace/OpenSpace-Docs/general/releases/changelogs/0.20.0/conversion.md

 # Details on Breaking Changes
 The sections on this page describe some major breaking changes in version 0.20.0, together with instructions on how to adapt to the changes.

 ## A New Renderable for Point Clouds

-`RenderableBillboardsCloud` has been removed and replaced with a new renderable type called `RenderablePointCloud`.
-This renderable includes some bug fixes as well as updates to the specifications in the asset related to color mapping, fading and point sizing.
-These are made more explicit, to make it easier to use and more understandable compared to its predecessor.
+The `RenderableBillboardsCloud` class has been removed and replaced with a new Renderable type called `RenderablePointCloud`.
+This renderable includes some bug fixes as well as updates to the specifications in the asset related to color mapping, fading, and point sizing.
+These are made more explicit, to make it easier to use, and more understandable compared to its predecessor.
 The new Renderable also has support for CSV files, in addition to the previous SPECK file format.
 For full details on the renderable, check out the new [content pages for point data](/manual/content/point-data/index).

 The following sections describe [how to convert an asset with a `RenderableBillboardsCloud` to the new format](./conversion.md#how-to-update-an-asset-with-a-renderablebillboardscloud), or how to [update a color map file](./conversion.md#update-color-map-data-format) (the .cmap data format has changed slightly).
 Finally, there is also a [summary of the updated property names](./conversion.md#summary-of-updated-properties), that can hopefully be useful if you have Lua scripts or actions that require updating due to the use properties that have been updated or removed.